Using Vuforia Engine with Unity

 Vuforia Engine brings an important capability to HoloLens – the power to connect AR experiences to specific images and objects in the environment.
 You can use this capability to overlay guided step-by-step instructions on top of machinery for the industrial enterprise or add digital features and experiences to a physical product or game.

-For greater flexibility when developing AR experiences, Vuforia Engine offers a broad range of features and targets.
+Vuforia Engine offers a broad range of features and targets to make your AR development process more flexible.
 One of our newest features, Vuforia Model Targets, is a key capability for both commercial and industrial uses.
-Model Targets allow applications to recognize physical objects like machines, automobiles or toys and track them based on a CAD or digital 3D model.
+Model Targets allow applications to recognize physical objects like machines, automobiles, or toys and track them based on a CAD or digital 3D model.
 For industrial uses, this feature can provide assembly workers and service technicians with AR work instructions and procedural guidance while in the factory or out in the field.

 Existing Vuforia Engine apps that were built for phones and tablets can easily be configured in Unity to run on HoloLens.
 You can even use Vuforia Engine to take your new HoloLens app to Windows 10 tablets such as the Surface Pro and Surface Book.